shamwela/front-end-starter/README.md

 # Front-end starter

-1. Click the green "Code" button on GitHub.
+1. Click the "Code" button on GitHub.
 1. Click "Download ZIP".
 1. Unzip the downloaded folder.
 1. Rename the folder.